-Level Water and Wastewater Systems Activities Reported Platinum In 2014, Davis implemented the WaterInsight program, provided by WaterSmart software.
-For households that want to participate, the personalized program reports detailed household water use and compares it to homes of similar size, helping residents gain a clear understanding of how water use reductions can be made.
+- 4. Davis has completed or is underway with a number of activities designed to reduce water use at city parks, greenbelts, other open space areas and streetscapes the city maintains. - 5.
+In 2014, Davis implemented the WaterInsight program.
+For households that want to participate, the personalized program reports detailed household water use and compares it to homes of similar size, helping residents gain a clear understanding of how water use reductions can be made. - 6.
 In 2014, Davis passed an ordinance allowing installation of grey water systems in Davis homes.
-Grey water is water collected from sinks (excluding the kitchen sink), showers, bathtubs or washing machines that can be recycled for uses such as landscape irrigation or toilet flushing. www.cityofdavis.org/city-hall/public-works/water/water-conservation/saving -water-indoors/grey-water The city has continuously implemented a policy to improve the energy efficiency of the pumps and motors throughout the city's water system, thus saving energy and making the system run more efficiently.
+Grey water is water collected from sinks (excluding the kitchen sink), showers, bathtubs or washing machines that can be recycled for uses such as landscape irrigation or toilet flushing. - 7.
+The city has continuously implemented a policy to improve the energy efficiency of the pumps and motors throughout the city's water system, thus saving energy and making the system run more efficiently. - 8.
 Davis has an integrated storm water retention system that uses storm water runoff to recharge the groundwater and improve urban wildlife habitat and provide recreational opportunities for Davis residents.
 These include the West Davis and Northstar ponds.
-2016

-Green Building Activity
+Green Building Activities

-Level Green Building Activity Reported Silver Davis has been a national and state pioneer in promoting green buildings, energy efficiency and sustainability.
+1. Davis has been a national and state pioneer in promoting green buildings, energy efficiency and sustainability.
 In 1972, the city adopted the Davis Energy Conservation Building Code, designed to reduce heat gain in the summer and heat loss in the winter.
-New homes in Davis were required to include green building features such as ceiling and wall insulation (a novel requirement at the time), north-south orientation, and limited unshaded windows.
-The Davis building code became the model for California's subsequent Title 24 building code. www.cityofdavis.org/home/ howdocument?id=788 2016
+The Davis building code became the model for California's subsequent Title 24 building code.

-Level Green Building Activities Reported Gold In the 1980s Davis purchased the old Davis school district headquarters building and retrofitted and restored it to serve as the new Davis city hall.
-An innovative "re-use" project for its time, green building features included energy efficient lighting, re-use of the existing building roof tiles combined with new tiles, water efficient features and landscaping.
-The old city hall (located in the downtown business district) was then re-purposed, initially to be the city police department headquarters.
-It subsequently became a restaurant (after the police headquarters moved elsewhere to a larger facility).
-Since the early 2000s Davis has required new development projects to exceed Title 24 by 25% (also known as a reach code).
-2016
+- 2. In the 1980s, Davis purchased the old school district headquarters building and retrofitted and restored it to serve as the new city hall.
+An innovative "re-use" project for its time, green building features included energy efficient lighting, re-use of the existing building roof tiles combined with new tiles, water efficient features and landscaping. - 3.
+Since the early 2000s, Davis has required new development projects to exceed Title 24 by 25% (also known as a reach code).